gagan-bajwa/used_car_price_prediction/README.md

-Used Car Price Prediction
+# Used Car Price Prediction

-Life cycle of Machine learning Project
+## Life cycle of Machine learning Project

 Understanding the Problem Statement
-Data Collection
+- Data Collection
-Exploratory data analysis
+- Exploratory data analysis
-Data Cleaning
+- Data Cleaning
-Data Pre-Processing
+- Data Pre-Processing
-Model Training
+- Model Training
 Choose best model
-1) Problem statement.
+- 1) Problem statement.
 This dataset comprises used cars sold on cardehko.com in India as well as important features of these cars.
 If user can predict the price of the car based on input features.
 Prediction results can be used to give new seller the price suggestion based on market condition.
-2) Data Collection.
+- 2) Data Collection.
-The Dataset is collected from scrapping from cardheko webiste The data consists of 13 column and 15411 rows."# used_car_price_prediction"
+- The Dataset is collected from scrapping from cardheko webiste -The data consists of 13 column and 15411 rows."